grh/dev-test/README.md

 The requested changes are:

-1. Apply some styling to the page
+1. Apply styling to the page to make it visually appealing
 	1. Bootstrap 4 is included, but feel free to replace it
 2. Add a field for the user to input their monthly gross income, and add check that the loan payment is not more than 15% of their monthly income
 3. Display the APR (including the Origination Fee)